Spacecraft bus (James Webb Space Telescope)

 The spacecraft bus must structurally support the 6.5 ton space telescope, while weighing only 350 kg.
 It is made primarily of graphite composite material.
-It was assembled in the U.S. state of California by 2015, and then it had to be integrated with the rest of the space telescope leading up to its planned 2018 launch.
+It was assembled by Northrop Grumman in Redondo Beach, California by 2015, and then it had to be integrated with the rest of the space telescope leading up to its planned 2018 launch.
 The bus can provide pointing precision of one arcsecond (1/3600°) and isolates vibration down to two milliarcseconds.
 The fine pointing is done by the JWST fine guidance mirror, obviating the need to physically move the whole mirror or bus.

 The spacecraft bus is on the Sun-facing "warm" side and operates at a temperature of about 300 kelvins (80 °F, 27 °C).
 Everything on the Sun-facing side must be able to handle the thermal conditions of JWST's halo orbit, which has one side of continuous sunlight and the other shaded by the spacecraft sunshield.

 Another important aspect of the spacecraft bus is the central computing, memory storage, and communications equipment.
 The processor and software direct data to and from the instruments, to the solid-state memory core, and to the radio system which can send data back to Earth and receive commands.
 The computer also controls the pointing and movement of the spacecraft, taking in sensor data from the gyroscopes and star tracker, and sending the necessary commands to the reaction wheels or thrusters.